Ahmadhha/UTOR_Project4_Team5/README.md

 ### Conclusion

-### Limitation
-This research project solely focused on analyzing the Breast Cancer Wisconsin (Diagnostic) dataset, which contains information on ten specific features of cell nuclei extracted from fine needle aspirate images of breast masses.
-It is important to note that the dataset's limited scope excludes other possible risk factors and clinical data that could impact breast cancer diagnosis.
-Furthermore, this study solely evaluate the performance of the selected supervised and unupervised learning algorithms and may not consider alternative algorithms or techniques that may prove more effective for diagnosing breast cancer.

 ### Disclaimer
 The Breast Cancer Wisconsin (Diagnostic) dataset is made available for academic purposes only.
 The dataset contains information on characteristics of cell nuclei present in fine needle aspirate (FNA) images of breast masses.
 The dataset is intended to be used for research and educational purposes only and not for gaining commercial benefits.
 The dataset does not contain any sensitive personal information of individuals.
 The dataset is provided as is, without any warranty, express or implied, including without limitation, warranties of merchantability or fitness for a particular purpose.
 Users are responsible for ensuring that their use of the dataset complies with all applicable laws and regulations.
 The creators and distributors of the dataset are not liable for any damages arising from the use of the dataset.